frederic-perez/AmE-dictionary/data/dictionary.md

 __lexical__ _adj_
 __liability__ _n_ :seven::hammer: _Certainly this power and ﬂexibility is useful, but it can also be a liability._ _He was a liability, an accident waiting to happen._
 __liable__ _adj_ :two::hammer: _He is liable to be mistaken._ _They are liable to break if not handled properl byy._
-__liaison__ _n_ :seven::pencil2: /lee-AY-zahn/ __1__ A person who helps organizations or groups to work together and provide information to each other. _She acts as a liaison between the mayor’s office and city schools._ __2__ A close bond or connection. _The Human Resources Department has a close liaison with employees._
+__liaison__ _n_ :eight::pencil2: /lee-AY-zahn/ __1__ A person who helps organizations or groups to work together and provide information to each other. _She acts as a liaison between the mayor’s office and city schools._ __2__ A close bond or connection. _The Human Resources Department has a close liaison with employees._
 __libation__ _n_ :nine::hammer: (libations) _Dutch libations, like ciders, gins and liqueurs._
 __libel__ _n_ :six::hammer: _Libel laws._ :es: calumnia
+__libelous__ _adj_ Harmful and often untrue; tending to discredit or malign. _Syn_ calumnious, defamatory, denigrating, libellous, slanderous
 __liberalization__
 __liberating__ _adj_ /ˈlɪbəreɪtɪŋ/ Providing freedom from restraint; freeing.
 __libertine<sup>1</sup>__ _adj_ Unrestrained by convention or morality. _Syn_ debauched, degenerate, degraded, dissipated, dissolute, profligate, riotous, fast